Gcurtis95/Glitching-the-Gaze/SD1.5 Compressed_Uncropped/SD1.5 Compressed_Uncropped.md

-# SD1.5 Conmpressed/Uncropped
+# SD1.5 Compressed/Uncropped

-As with SDXL, the Lora was trained on uncropped images with a max training resolution of 512 x 512 so induce glitches and artifacts into the loRA.
+As with SDXL, the Lora was trained on uncropped images with a max training resolution of 512 x 512 to induce glitches and artifacts into the loRA.
+I also experimented with different cfg amounts from 3 - 10 and sampling steps from 5 - 10.

 # Results